datastaxdevs/workshop-graphql-netflix/README.md

 </details>

-✅ **Step 8c: Fetch next page:** Notice that `pageState` now is also returned.
-Let's use it to fetch the next 2 items (next page).
-Edit the next query to replace `YOUR_PAGE_STATE` with your own string value:
+✅ **Step 8c: Fetch the next page:**

+Notice that `pageState` now is also returned.
+Use it to fetch the next 2 items (next page): edit the next query to replace `YOUR_PAGE_STATE` with your own string value:

 ```yaml
 query getMovieActionNextPage {